BrandonPCollins/project-5-bookshop/README.md

 ### Dynamic Adaptability and Continuous Improvement

 Agile methodologies emphasize adaptability and responsiveness to change, allowing the development to adjust its approach based on evolving requirements and feedback.
 As such, the development process for Brandon's Bookshop was characterized by dynamic adaptability and continuous improvement.
 The development process remained flexible and open to change, making adjustments as needed to accommodate shifting priorities, emerging challenges, and new opportunities.
 By continuously refining and enhancing the product, the team was able to deliver a solution that effectively addressed user needs and delivered value to stakeholders.

-## Custom Models
-In concordance with the marking criteria, Brandon's Bookshop features several custom models completely distinct from those showcased within

-### Rating System

-### Admin Blogs

-### Comment System & Like Functionality

-Full CRUD functionality is implemented in the comment system for users.
-Create/ Read/ Update/ Delete

-### Newsletters

 ---